SAP-samples/cloud-sdk-ios-specs/README.md

 # To-Do (upcoming changes)

- - [] Support for Carthage binary distribution
+ - Support for Carthage binary distribution
- - [] Support for Cocoapods, for SAPML framemowrk
+ - Support for Cocoapods, for SAPML framemowrk

 # License

+Copyright (c) 2009-2019 SAP SE or an SAP affiliate company.

 Access to this service requires licensed access to SAP Cloud Platform SDK for iOS, e.g. by means of subscribing to SAP Cloud Platform Mobile Services, and a valid S-user for external staff.

-The resources and binaries referenced in links in the contents of this repository are licensed under the individual terms of their associated license(s).